bbchallenge/bbchallenge/src/routes/story.md

 2. move the head to the right
 3. jump to state B for the next instruction

-The machine will **halt** (i.e. cease functionning) if it ever meets an **undefined transitions** denoted by **???**.
+The machine will **halt** (i.e. cease functionning) if it ever tries to execute an **undefined transition** denoted by **???**.
 Here, it would happen only if ever <span class="bg-green-400 text-gray-900 font-bold">&nbsp;reading a 0 in state E&nbsp;</span>.

-In the context of the busy beaver challenge, machines are always executed starting in state A and with a memory tape that is initially blank (i.e. all memory cells are 0).
+In the context of the busy beaver challenge, machines are always executed starting in state A and with a memory tape that is initially all 0 (i.e. all memory cells are 0).

 <a id="interactive-simulator"></a>